A Bernstein-von Mises theorem for smooth functionals in semiparametric models

-The contributions of the present paper can be regrouped around the following aims \begin{enumerate} \item Provide general conditions on the model and on the functional $\psi$ to guarantee \eqref{bvm-informal} to hold, in a variety of frameworks both i.i.d. and non-i.i.d.
-This includes investigating how the choice of the prior influences bias $\hat \psi$ and variance $V$.
+The contributions of the present paper can be regrouped around the following aims: \begin{longlist}[1.] \item[1.]
+Provide general conditions on the model and on the functional $\psi$ to guarantee \eqref{bvm-informal} to hold, in a variety of frameworks both i.i.d. and non-i.i.d.
+This includes investigating how the choice of the prior influences bias $\hat\psi$ and variance $V$.
 This also includes studying the case of nonlinear functionals, which involves specific techniques for the bias.
-This is done via a Taylor-type expansion of the functional involving a linear term as well as, possibly, an additional quadratic term. \item In frameworks with low regularity, second order properties in the functional expansion may become relevant.
-We study this as an application of the main Theorem in the important case of estimation of the squared $L^2$-norm of an unknown regression function in the case where the convergence rate for the functional is still parametric but where the `plug-in' property in the sense of \citet{BR03} is not necessarily satisfied. \item Provide simple and ready-to-use sufficient conditions for BvM in the important example of density estimation on the unit interval.
-We present extensions and refinements in particular of results in \citet{icbvm} and \citet{rivoirard:rousseau:09} with respect respectively to use of Gaussian process priors in the context of density estimation and handling non-linear functionals.
-The class of random density histogram priors is also studied in details systematically for the first time in the context of Bayesian semiparametrics. \item Provide simple sufficient conditions on the prior for BvM to hold in a more complex example involving dependent data, namely the nonlinear autoregressive model.
-To our knowledge this is the first result of this type in such a model. \end{enumerate}
+This is done via a Taylor-type expansion of the functional involving a linear term as well as, possibly, an additional quadratic term. \item[2.]
+In frameworks with low regularity, second-order properties in the functional expansion may become relevant.
+We study this as an application of the main theorem in the important case of estimation of the squared $L^2$-norm of an unknown regression function in the case where the convergence rate for the functional is still parametric but where the ``plug-in'' property in the sense of Bickel and Ritov \cite {BR03} is not necessarily satisfied. \item[3.]
+Provide simple and ready-to-use sufficient conditions for BvM in the important example of density estimation on the unit interval.
+We present extensions and refinements in particular of results of Castillo \cite{icbvm} and Rivoirard and Rousseau \cite{rivoirard:rousseau:09} regarding, respectively, the use of Gaussian process priors in the context of density estimation, and, the possibility to consider nonlinear functionals.
+The class of random density histogram priors is also studied in details systematically for the first time in the context of Bayesian semiparametrics. \item[4.]
+Provide simple sufficient conditions on the prior for BvM to hold in a more complex example involving dependent data, namely the nonlinear autoregressive model.
+To our knowledge, this is the first result of this type in such a model. \end{longlist}